 What is the Average Employee Retention Rate in the US?

 According to Apollo Technical, good companies retain an average of 90% of their employees.
-This translates to an employee turnover rate of 10%.
-However, the actual numbers vary from one industry to another.
+This translates to an employee turnover rate of 10% or less if you don’t factor in dismissals and retirements.

 What Is a Healthy Employee Turnover vs Retention Rate?

 Turnover rate is often used interchangeably with retention rate, which is understandable because they are two different sides of the same coin.

 An organization’s turnover rate describes the rate at which full-time employees leave, while the company's employee retention rate is an indication of how many employees choose to stay for a given time period.